-- (a) where the sales tax incurred on a purchase of assets or services is not recoverable from the taxation authority, in which case the sales tax is recognised as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - (b) receivables and payables that are stated with the amount of sales tax included.
+- (a) where the SST incurred on a purchase of assets or services is not recoverable from the taxation authority, in which case the sales tax is recognised as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - (b) receivables and payables that are stated with the amount of SST included.

-The net amount of sales tax recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the statement of financial position.
+The net amount of SST recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the statement of financial position.